The Musical Form Institute

 How CEP relates to CSF

-The Institute issues two certification marks.
-Certified Significant Form (CSF) is the broader public mark and certifies only that a recording was produced without generative AI.
-The CEP is the stricter mark and adds the no-grid-correction and no-pitch-correction criteria.
-The two marks share methodology where applicable but are separately defined in the published standards.
-A recording certified under CEP necessarily satisfies the CSF criteria; the inverse is not true.
+The Institute issues two certification marks on one ladder.
+The CEP is the lead mark.
+Certified Significant Form (CSF) is the baseline layer beneath it and certifies only that a recording was produced without generative AI.
+A recording certified under CEP meets the CSF standard by definition; the inverse is not true.

 The published standard